openbaton/docs/docs/vnf-package.md

 **Note** At the moment the *scripts* folder cannot contain subfolder.
 All scripts must be under the _scripts_ folder.

 **Note** The scripts inside the *scripts* folder can be either shell scripts or python scripts.
 Runtime parameters could be passed to those scritps in different ways, depending on the VNF Manager used for managing your VNFs.
 We suggest you get familiar with the requirements of the VNF Manager you would like to use, before starting implementing any scripts for lifecycle management.

+## More on images
+As you have seen in the example Metadata.yaml file above, it is possible to define images in the metadata of a VNF Package.
+You can specify the image via a URL or you can provide the image file directly inside the VNF Package.
+The images are uploaded to the NFVO's [image repository] when the VNF Package is onboarded.
+The images inside this image repository can be uploaded to an OpenStack VIM automatically if the image is not yet present on the VIM while launching a Network Service that requires the image.
+This feature makes it more convenient to write VNF Packages because you do not have to take care that the images used by a VNF Package are available in OpenStack, instead you simply include them in the package itself.
+If an image with the specified name is already existing inside the NFVO's image repository, then this image is **not** overwritten if you upload the VNF Package.

+Of course you do not have to make use of this feature and you can upload VNF Packages without any image specified.
+But then you have to make sure that the image is present on the VIM when launching a Network Service that relies on that image.

 # Sample tutorial